advanced-rest-client/raml-to-api/client/README.md

 ```

 The same endpoint but this time it requires to provide a `q` parameter and optionally `sort` and `order` parameters.
 If the endpoint can accept parameter(s) the method function will accept an argument.
-It will read a `queryParameters` property of this object and set them to the API call.
+It will read a `queryParameters` property of this object and set it to the API call.

 ```javascript
 let params = {